 Creating the front end of the website was quite the learning curve compared to setting up a server.
 Getting the content from my brain onto a digestible format online turned out to be way harder then I imagined.
 My blew past every project timeline I had set for the site.

 An idea for a fishing website 10 years ago has turned into thousands of more hours then I imagined.
-In that time I have had exactly two people reach out to me and say they enjoyed the site.
-So I might not have created the most popular site but at least I helped two people find a new fishing spot and gave them a history of location so they could tell a story.
-I’m going to keep documenting this great state so folks will know that ditch does have fish in it.
+In that time I have had exactly eight people reach out to me and say they enjoyed the site.
+So I might not have created the most popular site but at least I helped eight people find a new fishing spot and gave them a history of location so they could tell a story.
+I'm going to keep documenting this great state so folks will know that ditch does have fish in it.
 If they want to fish a really far away ditch well hopefully I can help with that too.